Frequently Asked Questions and Facts about Volunteering at Baystate Medical Center, Children’s Hospital and Springfield Based Entities

 Pediatric ER: Our Pediatric ER takes qualified college students and other adults (18 years and older and not in high school) who have the ability and sensitivity to work in an Emergency Room.
 Selected volunteers must have background experience working with or caring for children and able to handle the stressful environment of an emergency room setting.

 Outpatient Pediatric Specialty Center on Wason Avenue: Children who receive care for diabetes, seizure disorders, gastrointestinal diseases, and numerous other specialties are treated in this facility.
 Volunteers provide play opportunities and diversion to children as they and their parents wait for admission to treatment rooms.
 You may also provide one-on-one play for children who need to stay for longer treatments.
 The goal is to create a peaceful, welcoming environment and a “fond farewell” when the child and family leave the clinic.
 Teens may be considered for this placement.

 Baby Buddies: Applicants ages 18 years (and out of high school) and older may apply to volunteer in our newborn nurseries.
 This program is not accepting volunteers at this time - we hope to recruit for these areas in the next few months.
 Please check this web page for future updates.

 Cuddlers: Adults ages 18 years and older may apply to volunteer in our Neonatal Intensive Care and Continuing Care Units.
 Recruitment for these volunteers is usually no more than once a year.
-We will know in January when interviews for the 2014 session will take place.
-Please contact us at that time.
+This program is filled for 2014.
+Check this webpage in December for any recruitment updates for 2015.